Ameyapores/Dreambooth/README.md

 Moreover, the output images will be stored as generated_image.

 Ideally, the prompt should include a unique code identifier such as 'sks person', 'sks dog', so the model doesn't get confused with existing names.

+Will take around 45 mins for a single cycle of generation on a local machine.
+Tested on Nvidia 2080 card.